eebio/esm/docs/src/tutorial.md

 In the example below, we calibrate our groups based on the blank group, then calculate growth rates on each of the calibrated transformations.
 Finally, the data is collected together (the "processed" variable appends the different DataFrames together) and this is normalised by the mean of the controls.

 More details about some of the inbuilt methods in ESM, like `growth_rate` can be found in the [Plate Reader](@ref plate_reader), [Flow Cytometry](@ref flow_cytometry), and [qPCR](@ref qpcr) documentation.

+!!! todo "todo"
+    The growth rate and calibration transformations are different to this

 ![alt text](assets/transformations.png)